-Bark biting into her back, she sighed as she relaxed against the trunk of the sheltering tree.
-Her arm still clutched the slumbering girl to her chest, the child's gentle exhalations wafting against the back of her wrist.
+Bark biting into her back, she sighed as she relaxed against the trunk of the sheltering tree, the child's gentle exhalations wafting against the back of her wrist.
 Sao-Tauna slept, momentarily oblivious to the danger enveloping her life.
 Does she dream?
 Lee-Nin wondered.
 Did the sleeping girl also behold visions of the new god?
 She brushed a stray hair from the girl's face as she pondered the dream.